TheOfficialFloW/PPPwn/README.md

 ## Requirements
-- Computer with an Ethernet port with an Ethernet por
+- Computer with an Ethernet port with an Ethernet port
   - USB adapter also works
 - Ethernet cable
-- Linux
+- Unix-based operating system (e.g Linux)
   - You can use VirtualBox to create a Linux VM with `Bridged Adapter` as network adapter to use the ethernet port in the VM.
 - Python3 and gcc installed